 On top of that, Iron Banner remains a reliable source of high stat armor, and for that reason alone, you should definitely pay Lord Saladin a visit and spend some time in Iron Banner.

 Before we get started:

-This means you’ll have an entire week to complete the seasonal quest and farm high stat Iron Banner armor.
+This means you have an entire week to complete the seasonal quest and farm high stat Iron Banner armor.

-It was disappointing to learn that Season 11’s Iron Banner armor is again a reprised armor set from Year 1.
-If you’re a somewhat new Destiny 2 player, this won’t be an issue for you but if you’re a veteran, I feel your disappointment.
+It was disappointing to learn that Season 11’s Iron Banner armor was again a reprised armor set from Year 1.
+If you’re a somewhat new Destiny 2 player, this won’t be an issue for you but if you’re a veteran, I feel your pain.

-Bungie has been recycling Year 1 Iron Banner armor since September 2019 with the release of Shadowkeep and Season 9.
-This season, Iron Banner features the reprised Iron Fellowship set:
+Bungie has been recycling Year 1 Iron Banner armor since September 2019 with the release of Shadowkeep.
+This time around, Iron Banner features the reprised Iron Fellowship set:

-But aesthetics aside, Iron Banner armor usually comes with high stats and that helps it stay relevant no matter what.
+But recycled aesthetics aside, Iron Banner armor does come with high stats and that helps it stay relevant no matter what.

 Farming 60+ stat armor

 Of all the sources of high stat armor in the game, Iron Banner is the most reliable.

 Looking at all the Iron Banner armor I have accumulated in Year 3 (seasons 8 to 11), you can expect armor pieces with at least 58 base stat points.
 That may not sound like a lot but it’s still better than most of the armor you’ll find while playing the game.